-The Company incurs minimal exploration expenditures in the United States and holds a portion of its restricted cash and cash and cash equivalents in US dollars.
-The Company also has debt facilities in US dollars being utilized.
-The Company funds certain construction expenditures in US dollars.
+The Company has debt facilities in US dollars being utilized.
+The Company funds certain expenditures in US dollars.
 This gives rise to a risk that its US dollar expenditures and US dollar cash holdings and debt may be adversely impacted by fluctuations in foreign exchange.
 The Company does not currently undertake currency hedging activities.